ebennett-ghd/dhi-1d-results-summary/README.md

 System requirements
 -------------------
 The tool is expected to run well on current common Windows environment PCs.
 The CSV is formatted to open ready into suit Excel for Microsoft 365, 2021.
-And equally is equally readily imported into current versions of ArcMap.
+And equally is readily imported into current versions of ArcMap.

 Known issues and limitations
 ----------------------------